-If you already possess a bachelor's degree in a field other than Nutrition or Dietetics and are interested in becoming a registered dietitian, contact: Tracy Oliver, Ph.D., R.D., L.D.N.
-Assistant Professor, Didactic Program Director (610) 647-4400 ext.
+If you already possess a bachelor's degree in a field other than Nutrition or Dietetics and are interested in becoming a registered dietitian, contact: Tracy Oliver, Ph.D., R.D., L.D.N., Associate Professor, Didactic Program Director (610) 647-4400 ext.
 3764.

 If you are already a registered dietitian or have questions specific to the graduate program in Wellness Promotion, contact: Laura B. Frank, Ph.D., R.D., L.D.N.
 Chair, Nutrition Education/Nutrition and Dietetics (610) 647-4400 ext.
 3482.
 Immaculata University offers a graduate program in nutrition education and an accredited dietetic internship.